CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..updateInstanceFirewall"></a>

 ### InstanceAPI~updateInstanceFirewall(id, [options]) ⇒ <code>Promise</code>
-Applies a firewall to an instance
+Applies a firewall to an instance [PUT]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error